 PANEL 5: A view from below.
 Martin is looking up with surprise at Tom and Hammond.

 5. HAMMOND: I’ve told you to never bring them in here, Martin.

 6. HAMMOND: I wish you hadn’t seen that, Mr. Kamalku.

 PANEL 1: On Hal, who is still on the roof of the building in the refinery.

 1. HAL’S RING: This technology appears to be based entirely on current Earth science, yet produced by intellects much greater than any that should exist on Earth.

 PANEL 2: On Hal’s upper body.
 His ring is out of view.

 2. HAL: So it probably didn’t come from another world or from the future.
-Could those things that look like sharks be that intelligent?
+Could the same intelligence that created the fuel have also created these mutants?

 3. HAL’S RING (off-panel): I’ll be unable to speculate until I complete my analysis of them.
 That might take a while.